 If your restaurant is new to social media, it might be best to start slowly.
 Choose one or two social media platforms and focus on building those.
 Once you have those established, you can move on to creating other accounts.
 We put together a few post ideas for specific social media platforms:

 Out of every social media platform, Facebook has the most users worldwide.
 Curiously, Facebook is the third-most visited site after Google and YouTube.
 Facebook will probably be the number one social media platform customers will use to find out information about your restaurant.
-This means you need to create a solid, up-to-date Facebook profile for your restaurant.
+This kind of popularity means you need to create a reliable, up-to-date Facebook profile for your restaurant.
 Your address, phone number, hours of operation, etc. all need to be accurate.
 Make sure to frequently post pictures of menu items and even consider going behind the scenes with Facebook live videos.

 If you create a Twitter account, stay very active.
 Research recommends tweeting and retweeting at least ten times per day.
 Make sure to connect with people and tweet with them, use campaign-specific hashtags, and tweet about trending topics.

 Instagram is all about the images, so stay visual.
 Run photo challenge contests, use hashtags, and location tags.
-Note that, Instagram doesn’t let you hyperlink, so you won’t be able to drive CTA traffic to your website.
+Note that Instagram doesn’t let you hyperlink, so you won’t be able to drive CTA traffic to your website.
 Still, regularly posting on Instagram keeps you on customers’ radars and allows them to see behind the scenes.

-Like Twitter, Pinterest is another social media platform that you will want to be very active on.
-Anywhere from five to eleven pins a day is acceptable.
+Like Twitter, Pinterest is another social media platform on which you’ll want to be very active.
+Anywhere from three to eleven pins a day is acceptable.
 Show your restaurant’s personality by creating boards that include pictures of dishes, restaurant photos, staff, and special events.